Code-Institute-Submissions/johnston9-ms2-apis/README.md

 <img src="documentation/readme-images/bitwin.png" width="90%">
 </p>

-  - These were tested by setting the winners.length to 2 instead of 12 on line 113 of app.js
+  - The games were tested by setting the winners.length to 2 instead of 12 on line 113 of app.js
     for Bitmatch and winners1.length also to 2 on line 112 of apptwo.js for Funmatch.
     Hence only 2 cards in these images but also worked when set to 12.